 You may need to convert a file to a different format, and this is when you’ll need to modify the file’s extension.
 A typical scenario is switching from test.png to test.jpg.
 Typically, the letters that come after the (full stop) in a file name indicate the file extension or format of the file.
 The “test” file shown above may be downloaded as either a.png or.jpg file.

-Sometimes it becomes necessary to change the file extension to different formats such as .rtf, .txt and much more.
-You can easily change the file extension in Windows 10/7/8 by following some simple steps.
-There are many possible ways to change either offline or online but offline is very much easier.
+Sometimes it becomes necessary to change the file extension to different formats such as .rtf,.txt, and much more.
+You can easily change the file extension in Windows 10/7/8 by following these simple steps.
+There are many possible ways to change, offline or online, but offline is much more straightforward.

 Why change the file extension?

-One common example to change your file extension is that sometimes your computer does not support the format of your existing file so you need to change the file extension.
-You may also require changing file extension when the format of the file you are uploading may showing error.
-For all these purpose different files extensions are required.
+One typical example of changing your file extension is that sometimes your computer does not support the format of your existing file, so you need to change the file extension.
+You may also need to change the file extension when the file format you are uploading may show an error.
+For all these purposes, different file extensions are required.

-For Windows 7 or Windows Vista: Open the file you wish to change its extension in File Explorer (for this just type ‘folder option‘ after opening windows logo button).
-Go to organize option and tap folder and search option.
+For Windows 7 or Windows Vista: Open the file you wish to change its extension in File Explorer (for this, just type “folder option’ after opening the Windows logo button).
+Go to the organize option and tap the folder and search option.
 Now tap on the View tab and uncheck Hide extensions for known file types.

-For Windows 10: Open the desired file in File Explorer (for this just type ‘file explorer‘ after opening windows logo button).
+For Windows 10: Open the desired file in File Explorer (just type ‘file explorer’ after opening the Windows logo button).
 Now tap on the view tab and check or enable File name extensions.

 Change File Extension

-- Change .txt to .rtf (for example) by just typing by removing previous extension format.
-After this press Enter key.
+- Change .txt to .rtf (for example) by just typing and removing the previous extension format.
+After this, press the Enter key.

 You are done with this.
 You have successfully changed your file extension.
-If you see some problem in new file extension format then you can easily restore to the previous extension by same steps.
+If you see a problem with the new file extension format, you can quickly restore to the previous extension using the same steps.